 During your infusion, stay mindful of how you feel.
 It's important to get medical help right away if you get any of the symptoms listed below, which could mean you are having an infusion reaction.

 - runny or stuffy nose

-Infusion reactions are common with DARZALEX® and can be severe.
+Infusion reactions are common with DARZALEX® and can be severe or serious.
 About half of people treated with DARZALEX® experienced an infusion reaction.
-These reactions are most likely to happen during the first infusion and are less likely to happen with future infusions.
+These reactions are most likely to happen during the first infusion.

 If you do have an infusion reaction, your healthcare professional may temporarily stop your infusion or completely stop treatment with DARZALEX®.